sanger-pathogens/BinBaDGer/docs/sketchlib.md

 sketchlib dist -v -k 17 atb_sketchlib_v020 query
 ```

-When a queryset is sketched using the sketchlib command it will return two files
+When a queryset is sketched using the sketchlib command it will return two files with extensions `.skd` and `.skm`.
-.skd and .skm

 Both of these are required to calculate distances down the line.